-Captain Carlos A. Medina, United States Navy
+Captain Mark Miller, United States Navy

-Captain Carlos A. Medina, United States Navy
+Captain Mark Miller, United States Navy

 Commander Matthew D. Woods, United States Navy